Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Introduction

-Understanding the effect of time-varying treatment effects is an important task for many applications in social sciences.\footnote{Empirical examples include studying the effect of state-level change in legislation \citep{garthwaite2014public, card1993minimum}, or studying the effect of treatments assigned at the individual level on a yearly, monthly, or daily basis \citep{athey1998empirical, lalonde1986evaluating}.} This paper discusses the estimation and inference on the average effect of treatment trajectories (i.e., treatment history) for observational studies with $n$ independent units observed over $T$ periods.
-For example, we may be interested in the long-run effect of public health insurance on long-run health status \citep{finkelstein2012oregon}, the effect of negative political advertisements on election outcomes \citep{blackwell2013framework}, or on the long or short-run effects of minimum wages on employment.
+\spacingset{1.7} Researchers collect a panel of $n$ independent observations observed over a finite number of $T$ periods in an observational study.
+The dataset encompasses time-varying covariates, outcomes, and time-varying treatments.
+The primary objective is to conduct inference on the average effect of exposure to different treatment histories, such as the effect of being treated for a certain number of periods.

-We focus on a setting where time-varying covariates and outcomes depend on past treatment assignments, and treatments are assigned sequentially based on arbitrary past information.
+We consider a setting where treatments change dynamically over time, and potential outcomes, covariates and treatment may depend on past histories.
 Two alternative procedures can be considered in this setting.
 First, researchers may consider explicitly modeling how treatment effects propagate over each period through time-varying covariates and intermediate outcomes.
-This approach is prone to large estimation error and misspecification in high-dimensions: it requires modeling outcomes and \textit{each} time-varying covariate as a function of all past covariates, outcomes, and treatment assignments.
-A second approach is to use inverse-probability weighting estimators for estimation and inference \citep{vansteelandt2014structural, tchetgen2012semiparametric}.
+This approach is prone to large estimation error and misspecification in high-dimensions: it requires modeling outcomes and each time-varying covariate as a function of all past covariates, outcomes, and treatment assignments.
+A second approach is to use inverse-probability weighting estimators for estimation and inference \citep{tchetgen2012semiparametric, vansteelandt2014structural} .
 However, classical semi-parametric estimators are prone to instability in the estimated propensity score.
 There are two main reasons.
-First of all, the propensity score defines the joint probability of the \textit{entire} treatment history and can be close to zero for moderately long treatment histories.
-Additionally, the propensity score can be misspecified in observational studies.\footnote{A simple example where misspecification occurs is when treatment assignments are the realization of the decisions of forward-looking agents who maximize the expected discounted future utility \citep{heckman2007dynamic} with individual utilities unknown to the researcher.}
+First of all, the propensity score defines the joint probability of the entire treatment history and can be close to zero for moderately long treatment histories.
+Additionally, the propensity score can be misspecified in observational studies.

-Figure \ref{fig:app_ex} presents an illustrative example.
-The figure shows that the probability of remaining under treatment for two consecutive periods in an application from \cite{acemoglu2019democracy} shifts towards zero, making inverse-probability weighting estimators unstable in finite sample.\footnote{Estimation is performed via logistic regression with a pooled regression with year, region fixed effects and four lagged outcomes.
-The right panel also controls for the past treatment assignment.}